yaqiongz/2018.github.io/_posts/2018-01-30-First-Kaggle-Iceberg.md

 ---
 layout: post
-title: My first Kaggle competition: Iceberg classification from remote sensors
+title: A Great First Post
 ---

-This is also my Springboard data science capstone project #1.
-I worked with my mentor Aaron.
+This is it!
+What a wonderful post!